For Best Results With Medicaid Planning, Contact An Attorney As Early As Possible

 Requirements For Medicaid Qualification

-• Your monthly gross income must not exceed $2,382 or establish and fund a qualified income-only trust
+• Your monthly gross income must not exceed $2,982 or establish and fund a qualified income-only trust.

-Rebecca C. Bell will assist you in meeting the requirements above.
+Rebecca C. Bell will be your Port Richey Medicaid planning attorney and assist you in meeting the requirements above.

 How Assets Are Protected To Enable Medicaid Qualification

 Certain assets, such as the applicant’s home, are exempt assets.
 One asset protection planning approach is to convert nonexempt assets into exempt assets.
-Although greatly limited by the Deficit Reduction Act of 2005, annuities or asset divestiture or asset transfers are sometimes an option.
+Although greatly limited by the Deficit Reduction Act of 2005, annuities, asset divestiture or asset transfers are sometimes an option.
 Converting countable assets into income sources, such as the purchase of rental property, is another approach.
-A special Medicaid trust exists as an option for applicants who have income exceeding the maximum monthly amount.
-Additional planning is available if the applicant has a spouse.

-Using methods such as mentioned above, attorney Bell can assist with asset preservation while meeting Medicaid eligibility requirements in order to obtain benefits sooner than waiting for assets to be depleted by paying long-term care costs without any financial assistance.
+Using the Florida Medicaid asset protection methods, such as those mentioned above, attorney Bell can assist with asset preservation while meeting Medicaid eligibility requirements.
+Her assistance is geared towards obtaining benefits sooner than waiting for assets to be depleted by paying long-term care costs without any financial assistance.

 About Veterans Affairs (VA) Benefits Claims

 Only an attorney or agent accredited by the Department of Veterans Affairs (VA) may assist in the preparation and presentation of claims for benefits.
 At the law firm of Delzer, Coulter & Bell, P.A., attorney Rebecca C. Bell is accredited by the VA.
-She has the experience and skill to help you obtain the maximum veterans pension benefits to financially assist with your long-term care costs.
+Her experience as a Port Richey Medicaid Planning attorney can help you obtain the maximum veterans pension benefits to financially assist with your long-term care costs.

 Plan Now For Long-Term Care And Medicaid Benefits With The Guidance Of A Knowledgeable Attorney

-As a Florida Bar board certified elder law attorney with a Master of Laws in elder law, Rebecca C. Bell focuses on Medicaid planning and stays current on the frequent changes in the law.
-For an evaluation of your Medicaid options or those of a family member, please reach out to Delzer, Coulter & Bell, P.A., online or call 877-815-4218.
+As a Florida Bar board-certified elder law attorney with a Master of Laws in elder law, Rebecca C. Bell focuses on Medicaid planning and stays current on the frequent changes in the law.
+For an evaluation of your Medicaid options or those of a family member, please reach out to Delzer, Coulter & Bell, P.A., online or call 727-361-2894.